Sergio Canamasas

-Sergio Canamasas Español (born 30 April 1986) is a former racing driver from Spain.
+Sergio Canamasas Español (born 30 April 1986) is a Spanish former racing driver.

 Career

+Canamasas began racing kart racing in 2000 and in 2005 he won the Inter-A Championship.

 Formula Three

 Canamasas made his Formula racing debut in 2007, racing in the Spanish Formula Three Championship for the Cetea Sport team.
 He took part in the final eight races of the season and was entered into the secondary Copa de España class for the older Dallara F300 chassis.
 He took a single class podium in the final round in Barcelona to finish eighth in the standings.
 The following season, Canamasas moved up to the main class with the team, but failed to score a point in the fourteen races he contested.

-For 2009, he continued in the series when it became known as the European F3 Open Championship, moving to the Emiliodevillota.com team.
+For 2009, Canamasas continued in the series when it became known as the European F3 Open Championship, moving to the Emiliodevillota.com team.
 He finished the season in sixth place overall after taking podium places at Jarama, Jerez and Barcelona.

 Formula Renault 3.5 Series

 Sergio Canamasas at the 2011 Nürburgring World series by Renault round.

 In March 2010, Canamasas took part in all three Formula Renault 3.5 Series pre-season tests at Barcelona, Jerez and Motorland Aragón, driving for Fortec Motorsport, ISR Racing and SG Formula.
 A week before the start of the season, he was confirmed at the new FHV Interwetten.com team, racing alongside 2009 European F3 Open champion Bruno Méndez.
 He failed to score a point in the 16 races he competed in, the only full-time driver who failed to do so.
 His best race result was a 14th-place finish in the second Magny–Cours race.

 After testing for various teams during the off-season, Canamasas drove for new team BVM-Target in the 2011 season, racing alongside fellow second-year driver Daniel Zampieri.
 He finished eighth in the drivers' championship with a best finish of third at the Hungaroring, and also taking a pole position for the second race at the circuit.